-Mobility, city and climate
+Mobility, transport and infrastructure

-The work of the GIZ is based on the Avoid-Shift-Improve approach.
-It pursues the goal of resource-conserving and efficient mobility.
-In concrete terms, this means keeping the volume of traffic as low as possible, for example by avoiding long distances through compact settlement development.
-In addition, as many routes as possible will be shifted to environmentally friendly means of transport.
-Public transport and non-motorised means of transport are to be promoted in particular.
-Intelligent traffic management, economical vehicles and alternative drive systems should improve traffic overall.
+GIZ's work is guided by the principles of the ‘Avoid-Shift-Improve Approach’.
+GIZ is motivated in pursuing resource-conserving and efficient mobility which takes into account the needs of the most vulnerable.
+In concrete terms, this means keeping the volume of traffic as low as possible, for example by avoiding long journeys through compact settlement development.
+In addition, as many journeys as possible are shifted to environmentally friendly modes of transport.
+Public transport, cycling and walking are to be promoted in particular.
+Intelligent traffic management, fuel efficient vehicles and alternative (especially electric) drive technology should make transport more efficient.

 GIZ recognizes that any measures to reduce greenhouse gas emissions in the transport sector not only improves the climate balance, but also makes a significant contribution to sustainable development in general.
 If transport and mobility are well planned, this has positive compounding effects on economic growth, social integration, health and quality of life.